telerik/blazor-docs/components/chart/types/rangearea.md

 In this case, set the `ChartSeries` `Data` parameter to a `List` of arrays or a jagged array (an array of arrays).
 The inner arrays should have two members - one for the lower `from` value, and one for the higher `to` value.

-In addition, set the `Categories` parameter of the `ChartCategoryAxis` to `object[]`.
+Set the `Categories` parameter of the `ChartCategoryAxis` to `object[]`.
 The members of this array will be used as labels for the category axis in their respective order.

 >caption Blazor Range Area Chart bound to arrays